Buying property in Croatia – cost and fees

 Buying property in Croatia

-Property buying in Croatia for non-EU citizens is governed by the principle of reciprocity meaning the right of an individual to buy property there is on the condition that Croatian nationals are permitted to buy property in the origin country of the purchaser.
+Property buying in Croatia for non-EU citizens is governed by the principle of reciprocity.
+This means the right of an individual to buy property on the condition that Croatian nationals are permitted to buy property in the origin country of the purchaser.
 For EU citizens rule is that they buy in Croatia same way as Croatians, except agricultural land.
 If foreigner want to buy agricultural land, company has to be formed which will buy agricultural land.

 As in all property transactions, the buyer should always use the services of an independent lawyer who acts solely for them.
 We are glad to recommend experienced and reliable solicitor.
 It is also essential that the lawyer should speak both Croatian and English fluently.

 It is important for the lawyer to check that the property’s title is clean.
 Because Croatian families traditionally hand their properties down from father to son for several generations.
 In some cases the paperwork is either incorrect or non-existent.
 Our agency checks all property documents to be sure that status and title are clean and without risk for buyer to purchase it.

-Getting a survey done is somewhat unusual in Croatia, but it can be arranged through the agency or civil engineer or architect whom our agency can recommend.
+Survey is somewhat unusual in Croatia.
+The agency can recommend you civil engineer or architect who can do it.
 This service, with a proper translation, should cost somewhere around €500 should you require it.

 There are two main routes for the purchase of property in Croatia – as a private individual or through a company structure that you set up yourself.
 There are advantages and disadvantages to both methods.
 The best solution will be different for each specific case.
 We are experienced and professional real estate agency and will advise you of the best solution for each individual circumstance.

 Buying Property in Croatia: Costs & Fees

 - Estate agents charge 3 per cent of the property’s sale price.

 - Lawyers charge from 0,5 to 1.5 per cent (according to our buyers’ experiences).
 This usually include the Land Registry ownership registration and the preparation of the purchase contract.